Ramuneid/1.2-Support-in-Lithuania/README.md

 This provided practical experience working with **nested API responses and converting semi-structured JSON into relational tables**.

-### Restructuring the VMI Excel Data
+#### Restructuring the VMI Excel Data

 The main VMI dataset required more extensive transformation because the source workbook was designed primarily for human reading rather than analytical processing.

 The workbook contained:

-- multiple annual worksheets
+- Multiple annual worksheets
-- descriptive rows above the actual data
+- Descriptive rows above the actual data
-- unnecessary columns
+- Unnecessary columns
-- year information embedded in text
+- Year information embedded in text
-- headers requiring standardisation
+- Headers requiring standardisation

 Instead of cleaning each year's worksheet manually, Power Query identifies relevant worksheets by their naming pattern and processes them through the same transformation pipeline.